Pastou/lawn-mower/README.md

 # lawn-mower

 Given:
-- the upper right corner position,
+- The upper right corner position,
-- For as many lawn-mower as there is:
+- For each lawn-mowers:
-    - the initial lawn-mower position and orientation of type `N`, `E`, `S` or `W` (north,east,south,west),
+    - the initial lawn-mower position and orientation  (`N`, `E`, `S` or `W` i.e north,east,south,west),
     - a list of instructions of type `L`, `R` or `F` (left, right, forward)

-We want to know for each lawn-mower give its final position and orientation on the lawn.
+We want to return for each lawn-mower its final position and orientation on the lawn.

 ### Example